dc002/deploying-ai/05_src/assignment_chat/README.md

 All responses end with:

-> “Let me know what else you'd like to explore.”
+> "Let me know what else you'd like to explore."

 ### E. Guardrails